Phase separation on varying surfaces and convergence of diffuse interface approximations: Compactness and lower semicontinuity for a Modica-Mortola functional on varying surfaces

-In the following we consider a more restrictive setting where $\mu_\eps$ is the area measure of the reduced boundary of a finite perimeter set.
+In the following we consider a more restrictive setting where $S_\eps$ is the current associated to the reduced boundary of a finite perimeter set.
 In the sharp interface limit of phase fields we will obtain phase indicator functions with a generalized $BV$-regularity.

 In Proposition \ref{pro:countval} below we will justify the following notion of jump sets for phase indicator functions. \begin{definition}[Generalized jump set] Let $S\in \sfI_m(\R^n)$, $S=\curr{M,\tau,\rho}$ and $u\in BV(S)$ be given with $u(x)\in \{0,b\}$ for almost all $x\in M$ and some $b>0$.
 Then we write